Submit Your Own Review

 The Observation Lounge, located behind the indoor/outdoor terrace, has a sit-up bar, for drinks, daytime activities, lectures, and light entertainment.
 A library corner and Internet access are located just aft of that and share the second level of the atrium, with the reception and shop below.
 The Sun Deck has covered and open lounge space spanning nearly the vessel’s full length, plus an oval walking track and putting green.
 An herb garden is located aft.
 The elevator connects only the Upper and Middle decks, and not cabins on Main Deck nor the Sun Deck.

 Viking has upgraded its menus following the introduction of the new ships, and as the line caters to mostly middle American tastes, don’t expect gourmet meals or rich sauces as one would experience on an ocean-going luxury line or a truly upscale river fleet.
 The Longships have two dining venues, the main restaurant (buffet & served meals) and the indoor/outdoor Aquavit Terrace (light meals and an alfresco grill).
 It’s open seating and you dine with whom you wish.
+Chances are you will be sailing on a Longship in Europe on most all itineraries but the Douro in Portugal and the Elbe in Germany and the Czech Republic where smaller purpose-built ships operate.

 Viking Longships Deck Plan * Photo: Viking River Cruises